rf/tylus/README.md

     T.Window()
     T.ScrollAble()
     T.AlertDialog()

+They also provide nicer functions for add/removeEventListener and fireEvent:

+    object.on('event', handler);
+    object.off('event', handler);
+    object.fire('event');

+The `.on` function will also wrap the handler in an exception handler.
+When exceptions occur in an event callback, Titanium logs an error to the console but does not display an error message; this can make debugging on a device difficult.
+The `T` object exposes a function `setDebugMode()` which can be used to enable or disable this feature.

 See tylus.js in lib/ (ie, the file that should be in your Titanium Resources directory) for the map of nice names to crappy Titanium names.
 Some are